Adaptive Conditional Forest Sampling for Spectral Risk Optimisation under Decision-Dependent Uncertainty: Computational Experiments

 \subsection{Experimental Protocol}

 Three penalty-weight configurations are evaluated on both DGPs, all with $\alpha=0.95$: a low-penalty setting ($\lambda=0.50$), a balanced setting ($\lambda=0.70$, used as the primary benchmark), and a high-penalty setting ($\lambda=0.90$).
 As $\lambda$ increases, the CVaR component receives progressively greater weight relative to expected cost.
 Each configuration uses $R=100$ independent replications.
+To ensure that comparisons reflect algorithmic quality rather than differences in sampling effort, all methods operate under a common oracle budget (Section~\ref{sec:budget}).
 Final oracle evaluation of any candidate $x^*$ uses 2,000 direct draws from the true $P_x$, with 400 bootstrap replicates for confidence intervals.
 All experiments are implemented in \textsf{R} and run on a single CPU core; reported wall-clock times correspond to an Apple M4 Pro MacBook Pro with 24\,GB RAM running macOS Sequoia 15.1.

 Results are reported as medians, standard deviations, and inter-quartile ranges across replications.
 For all six settings, pairwise Wilcoxon signed-rank tests \citep{Wilcoxon1945,Hollander2014} with one-sided alternative $H_1: J_{\mathrm{ACFS}} < J_{\mathrm{competitor}}$ assess statistical significance, with Holm correction controlling the family-wise error rate across four comparisons per setting.
 Bootstrap confidence intervals (400 resamples) are reported for the median paired difference (ACFS minus competitor), and rank-biserial correlations $r_{rb}$ serve as standardised effect sizes.
 Per-replication win rates complement the hypothesis tests.
 Table~\ref{tbl:params} summarises key hyperparameters.